 Also known as “Shadow on a Sheet,” Lakenvelder chickens are as beautiful as they are useful.
-The name “Lakenvelder” translates as white spread over a black field; “laken” meaning lac, or varnish, “feld” meaning field.
+The name “Lakenvelder” translates as white spread over a black field; the term means a sheet (laken) across the field (veld).
 This is a wonderful description of the Lakenvelder chicken breed – the birds being white with black hackles and tails.
 They are an attractive breed of chicken with blue legs, deep red eyes, and long flowing tails.
 The breed is found only with single combs of medium size and, interestingly, those of the females uniquely stand erect.

 The history of Lakenvelder chickens is a bit clouded, but reveals an ancient lineage.
 The breed seems to have been developed in the area of southern Holland and just over the border in Germany.
 The Dutch painter Van Gink wrote that as far back as 1727 the breed could be found near the village of Lakervelt, in the southeastern corner of Holland.
 The breed’s first appearance in poultry shows was 1835, in West Hanover, and by 1860 was quite well known and bred in Westfalen and the Northern part of the Rhine province.
 Lakenvelder chickens were first shown in England in 1902, shortly after their arrival in that country.
 Although the breed arrived to America about 1900, they were not admitted to the American Poultry Association’s Standard of Perfection until 1939.